cbrandolino/log/books.md

 ## February 2018

+- The Elephant in the Brain, Kevin Simler and Robin Hanson, 4
-- Galileo's Middle Finger, Alice Dreger, 4
+- Galileo's Middle Finger, Alice Dreger, 4.5
-- The Case against Education, Bryan Caplan, 3.5
+- The Case against Education, Bryan Caplan, 4
 - Principles: Life and Work, Ray Dalio, 2.5
-- The Strange Order of Things, Antonio Damasio, 3
+- The Strange Order of Things, Antonio Damasio, 2.5
-- The Once and Future Liberal, Mark Lilla, 3.5
+- The Once and Future Liberal, Mark Lilla, 3
-- Living with Complexity, Donald A. Norman, 3.5
+- Living with Complexity, Donald A. Norman, 3

 ## January 2018